loganpowell/microvector/docs/APPEND_FEATURE.md

 - When you want to ensure data consistency
 - Deduplication or cleanup operations
 - Initial setup or complete refresh

+### Good use cases for `append=True` with `cache=False`:

+- Testing new documents against existing corpus without committing
+- "What-if" analysis - see how new documents would rank
+- Temporary expansion of search space for a single query
+- A/B testing different document sets
+- Preview mode before permanent addition
+- Analyzing candidate documents before ingestion

 ## Limitations